inrialearninglab/ai4t/docs/2-module-1-what-is-meant-by-ai/2-5-quiz-module-1/2-5-0-did-you-said-ai.md

 ---
-title: QUIZ 1- Did You Said AI?
+title: QUIZ 1: Did You Said AI?
 description:
 ---
 #### QUIZ 1: Did You Said AI?

-_The questions of the quiz may be reformulated and more teacher oriented._

 **Beware!** Quiz 1 contains 3 parts with a total of 6 questions